-One of the functions of the Authority under the 2005 Act is to ensure that the public is provided with information about its functions and to "promote public awareness of matters relating to policing services".
-Listening is a key value of the Authority and it is intended to consult with the public and with other key stakeholders, such as joint policing committees and civil society to ensure openness and transparency in all aspects of our work.
+One of the functions of the Authority under the 2005 Act is to ensure that the public is provided with information about its functions and to "promote public awareness of matters relating to policing services".4 "Listening" is a key value of the Authority and it is intended to consult with the public and with other key stakeholders, such as joint policing committees and civil society to ensure openness and transparency in all aspects of our work.

 The engagement and communication with stakeholders is carried out throughout day to day operations and also in a more structured way including for example meetings held in public with the Garda Commissioner5, published agendas and minutes of meetings, the Authority website, and individual Authority projects and initiatives.
+For remote working, external communication with all of the Authority's stakeholders is supported by a new innovative online approach to consultation and the use of remote communication technologies, facilitating an expanded approach to engagement.
+Such engagement includes meetings in public and private with the Garda Commissioner and his senior team, Garda Appointment competitions, research events, Joint Policing Committee meetings, meetings with organisations who represent members of the public and meetings with other public sector organisations.

 The Chairperson and the Chief Executive are the official spokespersons for the Authority.
 They may, if considered appropriate, designate another person to comment publicly on a specific subject consistent with the Authority's position.
 The Code of Conduct deals with this matter specifically in Section 11 and is available on the Authority's website.
-All routine external engagement by the Authority will be performed by the SMT, led by the Chief Executive.
+All routine external engagement by the Authority is performed by the SMT, led by the Chief Executive.